nighthawkcoders/APCSA/_posts/2022-09-05-PN-creative_development.md

 ---
 toc: true
 layout: post
-title: Creative Development Sprint
+title: Backend Development Sprint
-description: At this point you should be in the development groove, tools understanding and basic of Java are starting to come together.
-Now we want to do lesson planning and learn control structures.
+description: At this point you should be in the development groove, using tools,and understanding the basic of Java.
+This week students will formerly learn control structures, which should be easy.
+Thus, we will start looking deeper at backend development, spring, and deployment.
 image: /images/manifesto.jpeg
 permalink: /week/3
 categories: [tri1]